Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Some credit cards offer cash back on grocery or warehouse club purchases, boosting your savings by 2-5%.
 The Chase Freedom or Discover cards often feature quarterly 5% cash back at warehouse clubs.

-If you must carry a balance for a large bulk investment, consider using a 0% introductory APR card specifically for these purchases.
+If you must carry a balance for a significant bulk investment, consider using a 0% introductory APR card specifically for these purchases.
 Just be sure to pay it off before the promotional period ends.

 Track your spending carefully when buying in bulk on credit.
 It’s easy to overspend when shopping at warehouse clubs because everything seems like a good deal.